 An application of general moral theory to some of the more important moral problems arising in the areas of business and management; an analysis of motivation, of the norms of activity, of corporate responsibility as such, and of the relations of these to the range of "social responsibilities" (e.g. pollution control, environmental protection, equal opportunities, consumer protection, and government regulation).
-Prerequisite: Junior status.
+Prerequisite: Junior status or permission of the instructor.
 [Fall, Spring] Gen Ed Humanities, Applied Learning-Other [3 credits] [3 contact hour(s)]